escstack/escstack/README.md

 ### 🔄 Our Process: From Idea to Impact

-1.  **🔭 Discovery & Strategy:** We clarify goals, risks, and success metrics.
+1.  **🔭 Discovery & Strategy:** We clarify goals, risks, and success metrics (KPIs) before writing a line of code.
-2.  **🎨 Design & Architecture:** We craft high-fidelity prototypes and select the right tech stack.
+2.  **🎨 Design & Architecture:** We craft high-fidelity prototypes and select the right tech stack for long-term stability.
-3.  **💻 Agile Development:** Two-week sprints with demoable increments.
+3.  **💻 Agile Development:** We work in two-week sprints with demoable increments, ensuring full transparency.
-4.  **🚀 Launch & Scale:** Automated rollouts, SRE monitoring, and growth support.
+4.  **🚀 Launch & Scale:** Automated rollouts, SRE monitoring, and post-launch growth support.

 ---